suavesigley/it-helpdesk-practice-portfolio/PROGRESS.md

   - Email client repair
   - Performance troubleshooting (disk cleanup + updates)
   - Use of internal documentation for device configuration
+  - Data recovery via Cloud Drive Version History

 ---

 ## Notes
 - Consistent documentation of every ticket with steps, resolution, and screenshots where available.
 - Strong emphasis on secure processes (identity verification before password resets).
-- Portfolio continues to grow with a balanced mix of account, remote access, infrastructure, hardware, email, performance, and printing tickets.
+- Portfolio now includes a strong data recovery ticket in addition to the existing mix of account, remote access, infrastructure, hardware, email, performance, and printing work.